FAQ

 Can JUSP collect usage reports more frequently, e.g. weekly instead of monthly?

 No, COUNTER reports are released monthly.
-Although some vendors provide additional reports directly from their administrator site, the SUSHI versions of the COUNTER reports are only available for complete months.
+Although some vendors provide additional reports directly from their administrator site, the versions of the reports from the COUNTER API (formerly SUSHI) are only available for complete months.
 We make data available when the publisher releases them, so this could be at any point during the following month.

 Do you make any changes to the data?